How To Write A Vector In Component Form

 • The Power of Drawing: The best way to understand vectors is to draw them.
 Sketching vectors on a coordinate plane helps you visualize their components and the relationships between magnitude, direction, and components.

 • Geometric Intuition: Use geometric intuition to check your calculations.
 Does the sign of each component make sense given the direction of the vector?
-For example, if a vector points to the upper-left quadrant, its x-component should be negative, and its y-component should be positive.
+Take this: if a vector points to the upper-left quadrant, its x-component should be negative, and its y-component should be positive.

 2. Master Trigonometry: